jupyterlab/jupyter-ai/docs/source/contributors/index.md

 Finally, add the Python package to the `options.python_packages` field in `.jupyter-releaser.toml`.

+## Making changes while your server is running

+If you change, add, or remove a **magic command**, after rebuilding, restart the kernel or restart the server.

+If you change the **server implementation** of an AI module, after rebuilding, restart the server.

+If you make changes to the **user interface** or **lab extension**, run `jlpm build` and then refresh your browser tab.
+Make sure to run `jlpm setup:dev` after starting a new Hatch shell.

 ## Development uninstall

 To uninstall your Jupyter AI development environment, remove the Hatch environment: